tob-asco/seeds/tags.md

 3. `communities`
    - :cool: wanting to be part of something
    - :abacus: new communities
+4. `new political systems`
+   - :cool: hot topic for discussions
+   - :abacus: new political systems

 ## `GAD - Gadgets` or `UOT - Things`
 1. `w/o electro`